10 Silent Hill 2 Remake tips and tricks to master the basics

 (Image credit: Konami)

-Silent Hill 2 has multiple possible endings - and more that unlock in NG+ - but while some games would make the actions that influence the endings very obvious, Silent Hill is playing a very different game, with a behind-the-scenes equation that determines the finale.
+Silent Hill 2 has multiple possible endings - and more that unlock in NG+ - but while some games make actions that influence the endings obvious, Silent Hill plays a different game, with a behind-the-scenes equation that determines the finale.
 This equation is constantly changing based on a myriad of factors that players are still working out.
-These include how far away you walk from NPCs, how often they get hurt, how frequently you heal, whether you listen to certain sections of dialogue or whether you return to certain areas and locations without needing to, among many other things.
+These include how far away you walk from NPCs, how often they get hurt, examining certain items in your inventory, how frequently you heal, whether you listen to certain sections of dialogue or whether you return to certain areas and locations without needing to, among many other things.

 As a rule, think about what you want to see from James - does he really want to live?
 Does he care about Maria, the character he meets along the way?
 Does he fixate even more on Mary than the game claims?
 Taking - or not taking - actions in accordance with those ideas will let you keep some control over the ending of the game.